What You Need to Know About Canadian EV Fleet Incentives: While They Last

 Quebec

 Quebec has historically offered robust commercial fleet electrification programs covering vehicle purchase support and infrastructure funding.
 These programs have been subject to suspension and review.
-Fleet managers in Quebec should contact the provincial government directly to verify current program availability before applying.
+Fleet managers in Quebec should contact the provincial government directly before applying.

 Nova Scotia